Manfred Roeder: Career

+Early career

 In 1965, Roeder joined the CDU and was active in an Evangelical church council.
 In 1967, he founded Demokratische Initiative, intended as a conservative counter-movement to the left-wing Außerparlamentarische Opposition.
 In 1969, he moved to Bensheim, where he joined Reichenberg Fellowship.
 He married his wife Gertrud, the daughter of his former Napola school principal, the same year.

 Roeder's radical right-wing ideology was first noted by the East German Stasi in 1966, but an effort to monitor him was abandoned by the beginning of the 1970s, though a detailed building plan of his residence remained in the archives.

 In 1970, Roeder left the CDU and along with six others, he founded "Bürgerinitiative gegen moralische und politische Anarchie", later shortened to "Deutsche Bürgerinitiative".
 The movement initial focus was opposition to pornography, protesting at erotic conventions, defacing sex work ads and writing petitions against pornographic magazines.

+Far-right activism

-By June 1971, his rhetoric shifted towards antisemitic and racist content.
+By June 1971, his rhetoric shifted towards antisemitic and racist content and on 28 November 1970, Roeder, his wife, and six of his followers founded the Deutsche Bürgerinitiative ("German Citizens' Initiative"), as a registered association.
 He forged ties with the far-right political scene in Germany, such as the NPD, and abroad, including the Ku Klux Klan.
-Media labelled Roeder a "politclown" for his far-fetched ventures such as writing a letters to foreign leaders, such as Ugandan dictator Idi Amin for help in "restoring the Reich" or Brazilian president Ernesto Geisel to release the detained Nazi war criminal Gustav Wagner with the reason as "to not sully [his] soldier's honor", as well as founding two self-proclaimed "Reichstags" in Regensburg and Flensburg.
+Media labelled Roeder a "politclown" for his far-fetched ventures, which included writing letters to foreign leaders such as Ugandan dictator Idi Amin, for help in "restoring the Reich", or Brazilian president Ernesto Geisel, to plead for the release of detained Nazi war criminal Gustav Wagner, with the reason as "to not sully [his] soldier's honor".
+With fellow Holocaust denier and ex-SS officer Thies Christophersen, Roeder also founded two self-proclaimed "Reichstags" in Regensburg and Flensburg.

 Roeder moved to Schwarzenborn, where he lived for the remainder of his life at a compound he named the "Reichshof".
 He held meetings with other members of the Völkisch movement at the property in the decades that followed.

-Also in 1971, Roeder briefly served as the attorney of Rudolf Heß and made public efforts to have him released from prison until Heß's suicide in 1987.
+Also in 1971, Roeder briefly served as the attorney of Rudolf Hess and made public efforts to have him released from prison until Hess' suicide in 1987.

 By 1974, Roeder had begun to believe in the conspiracy theory that West Germany's constitution was invalid, as the German Reich had never ceased to exist.
 To affirm his belief, he contacted Karl Dönitz, the last leader of Nazi Germany.
 Dönitz regarded Roeder's ideas as ridiculous, and firmly stated that he no longer considered himself President of Germany.
 However, Roeder saw this as a resignation declaration and declared himself Dönitz's successor as the "Reichsverweser" (i.e. new German head of state) and announced a new government in form of the "Freiheitsbewegung Deutsches Reich" (Freedom Movement of the German Reich).
 Researcher Tobias Ginsburg argued that this move probably made Roeder the first Reichsbürger to claim a high-ranking title for himself.
 His activities as conspiracy theorist ultimately led Roeder to become a militant activist and eventually outright terrorist.